Personal finance for couples

 Related article: How am I doing financially?

 While I don’t need to know every single thing they spend their money on, if I know their income, their expenses, their assets and liabilities (savings and debts) and their savings rate then I can usually help them figure out how solid their financial situation is and what it might look like in the future.
 Similarly, in a relationship, it becomes very hard to budget and set goals as a couple if you don’t have a clear idea of what your joint situation looks like.
-If one partner earns a lot more than the other then it might not make sense to split expenses 50:50; if one partner has more debt that the other then that could impact the amount they can contribute or if one partner has more savings than the other then it makes sense to clearly establish whether that money is considered “theirs” or “ours” so there’s no misunderstanding or resentment down the road.
+If one partner earns a lot more than the other then it might not make sense to split expenses 50:50; if one partner has more debt than the other then that could impact the amount they can contribute or if one partner has more savings than the other then it makes sense to clearly establish whether that money is considered “theirs” or “ours” so there’s no misunderstanding or resentment down the road.

 Talking about money isn’t always comfortable and it can create some awkward moments but, if you’re building a life with someone, then your financial situation has a direct impact on that life and it needs to be out in the open.
 Couples who talk openly about money tend to fight less than those who don’t and they tend to stay together longer.
 To me, those are two really good reasons to get out of my comfort zone, pour a glass of wine and start a conversation!

-Part of being a team, is having goals and dreams for the future.
+Part of being a team is having goals and dreams for the future.
 Too often when it comes to money, we dwell on the past and the negatives of the present and don’t think about what we want to change and how we’re going to get there.
 There’s power in numbers and having two people on the same page and committed to the same goals will dramatically increase your chances of success.
-Taking the time to dream and plan with your partner is not only fun, it’s motivating too.
+Taking the time to dream and plan with your partner is not only fun, but it’s also motivating too.
 Having plans for the future and an action plan for how you’re going to achieve them is one thing but setting goals as a couple means also having an accountability partner who will help you stay motivated and will celebrate the steps you take along your path to your goals, which is a huge bonus.

 Related article: Setting financial goals and priorities

 As I said earlier, money is a very personal thing and, because every relationship is different, there’s no “one size fits all’ solution to making money work.
-However, if you approach money in an honest and positive way, without judgement or criticism, and tackle it objectively you should be able to take the lessons of the past and apply them to your present situation in order to build a successful financial future.
+However, if you approach money in an honest and positive way, without judgment or criticism, and tackle it objectively you should be able to take the lessons of the past and apply them to your present situation in order to build a successful financial future.

 If you have any tips, tricks, strategies or advice for my soon-to-be-married self then I would love to hear them!